EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 3a.
 Images

 ### Adding Images, Changing Size & Alignment
-Adding images into your markdown document is surprisingly easy.
+Adding images into your Markdown document is surprisingly easy.
 Simply copy your desired image and paste it in!
 You can then change your image size and alignment using the below code:

 ```diff